 List of Female Founded SaaS Companies or Enterprise Companies

-Lets talk about female lead or female founded SaaS companies.
-Last year, Forbes released its list of the 100 Most Innovative Leaders, ranging from Jeff Bezos to Marc Benioff.
-A list of incredibly innovative men.
-That’s correct, there were exactly 99 men on that list and one, single, woman, Barbara Rentler, CEO of Ross coming in at number 75.
-Yup, Forbes had a whoopsies – that they quickly acknowledged with a follow-up article:
+When thinking about leaders and founders of SaaS companies, what names come to mind?
+Forbes’s list of the 100 Most Innovative Leaders, ranges from Jeff Bezos to Marc Benioff, which no doubt are incredibly successful, innovative men.
+In fact, this list was full of them.
+To be exact, there were 99 men on that list and one, single, woman, Barbara Rentler, CEO of Ross coming in at number 75.
+The article wasn’t titled “The 100 Most Innovative Male Leaders” nor was it supposed to be solely focused onfemale-led or female-founded companies either.
+It was supposed to highlight innovative leaders, and yep, Forbes made a whoopsies – that they quickly acknowledged with a follow-up article:

 If this isn’t an example of a systematic problem, then I don’t know what is.
-Now Forbes explained that they used a mathematical methodology to come up with that list.
-So let’s use some data and maths here to highlight why the example above is simply a poignant illustrative example of a much broader systematic problem.
+Now, Forbes explained that they used a mathematical methodology to come up with that list.
+So let’s use some data and math to highlight why this is simply a poignant, illustrative example of a much broader systematic problem.

 Looking at the data, to no surprise the leaders of some of America’s oldest corporations like McDonald’s or Nike made the list.
 However, the large percentage of those innovative leaders were founders of the new generation of corporate America – the big tech companies .
 From Netflix, to Microsoft and Facebook – they were all listed.
 They’re the “unicorns” tech companies, the ones that made it beyond a $1B valuation and according to statistics, an accomplishment that only 1.07% of startups can proudly claim – it’s really, really hard.